(Posted Mon. Nov 6th, 2017)

-“I have had the privilege of working with so many talented, dedicated volunteers who step forward to lead this organization during my years on the Corn Board,” said NCGA Chairman and Nominating Committee Chair Chip Bowling.
-“Their willingness to step forward as volunteer leaders plays a crucial role in building NCGA’s future successes.
+“I have had the privilege of working with so many talented, dedicated volunteers who step forward to lead this organization during my years on the Corn Board,” said NCGA Chairman and Nominating Committee Chair Wesley Spurlock.
+“Their willingness to step forward as volunteer leaders play a crucial role in building NCGA’s future successes.
 As a true grassroots organization, we rely upon farmers to volunteer to lead, helping to shape policy and drive efforts.
 Serving on the Corn Board empowers farmers to play a proactive role in determining the collective future of our industry.”

 The NCGA Corn Board represents the organization on all matters while directing both policy and supervising day-to-day operations.
 Board members serve the organization in a variety of ways.
 They represent the federation of state organizations, supervise the affairs and activities of NCGA in partnership with the chief executive officer and implement NCGA policy established by the Corn Congress.
 Members also act as spokespeople for the NCGA and enhance the organization’s public standing on all organizational and policy issues.

-Applications are due Friday, January 6.
-Nominated candidates will be introduced at the March 2017 Corn Congress meeting, held in conjunction with the Commodity Classic in San Antonio, Texas.
-Corn Board members will be elected at the July 2017 Corn Congress in Washington, D.C., and the new terms begin Oct.
+Applications are due Friday, January 5.
+Nominated candidates will be introduced at the March 2018 Corn Congress meeting, held in conjunction with the Commodity Classic in Anaheim, California.
+Corn Board members will be elected at the July 2018 Corn Congress in Washington, D.C., and the new terms begin Oct.
 1.

 For more information, growers may contact Kathy Baker at NCGA’s St. Louis office at (636) 733-9004.